komlenicm/AquaGroup/README.md

 # AquaGroup

-Student project "AquaGroup", company that builds and owns public swimming pools.
+Student project "AquaGroup", company that builds swimming pools.

 Developed with Spring MVC and MySQL database with Login/Registration functionality (using Spring Security).